-Over the past years there have been a lot of talk about digital transformation.
+Over the past years there have been a lot of talk about digital innovation and transformation.
 If you are in the IT industry it would have been impossible to miss this and a lot of money have also been invested in technology and projects to ”digitally transform” various businesses.
-Recent studies indicates that the majority of digital transformation projects fail to meet their objectives and that something is missing for organisations to reach their full digital capabilities.
+Recent studies indicates that the majority of digital innovation and transformation projects fail to meet their objectives and that something is missing for organisations to reach their full digital capabilities.

 The vision sets the target and ”the why” for your initiative.
 If your digital initiative is not set out to support a digital vision, you are clearly off in the wrong direction already from the start.
 This is why you need to make sure that your Digital Innovation initiative/program is designed to support the corporate digital vision.

-- Change Driver
+- Change driver

-This is how you define ”the how” of your initiative.
+This is how you define ”the how” of your digital innovation initiative.
 Important things to take into consideration here are to plan for the implementation of your Digital Innovation initiative.
 Make sure to have a mandate for change, identify a change leader, how to communicate and cater for employee involvement in different ways.

 - Digital capabilities